blues/note-samples/python-file-downloader/README.md

 is required to run this sample:

 - An Amazon S3 Bucket for source files, [configured to trigger a Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html) when files are uploaded.
 The source for this function is in the [functions/python-file-notifier](functions/python-file-notifier/handler.py) folder.
 - A Lambda function, triggered by S3 to notify the Notecard of a new source file.
 The source for this function is in the [functions/python-file-server](functions/python-file-server/handler.py) folder.
+The Lambda functions use environment variables (`os.environ`) for the DeviceUID, ProductUID and Notehub API Session Token.
+See [this doc](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) for details on using environment variables in Lambda.
 - A Lambda function, called by the Notecard, that serves base64-encoded file chunks from the source file.
 - A Notehub.io [Web Request Route](https://dev.blues.io/reference/notecard-walkthrough/web-transactions/#web-transactions) that points to the `python-file-server` Lambda function.